GarrettHaley/CS-373-DADA/index.md

 #### Conclusion

 Another good week of material.
 Some of the material was repeated from past lectures, but it wasn't overly distracting.
-I was interested to learn about Oregons computer crime laws, injection points for web-based attacks, new and upcoming vulnerabilities due to HTML5, tools from the "web malware toolbox", and browser security features.
+It was interesting to learn about Oregons computer crime laws, injection points for web-based attacks, new and upcoming vulnerabilities due to HTML5, tools from the "web malware toolbox", and browser security features.
 I also enjoyed the "Host/Lexical URL Reputation Bake-off" assignment.
 I decided to use a machine learning algorithm (naive bayes) to classify malicious URL's.
-Overall, I am enjoying the topics and materials presented in this class.
+Overall, I am enjoying the topics and materials presented this week.